-Faculty and staff members who have the responsibility to report any incident of sexual violence, hate crimes, and other serious offenses to the UConn Police Department.
+Faculty and staff members who have the responsibility to report any incident of sexual violence, hate crimes, and Group A Offenses to the UConn Police Department.

-- CSAs generally include individuals with significant responsibility for campus security or student and campus activities. - To report an incident call 860.486.4800 or to learn more about whether you are a CSA, visit clery.uconn.edu or call the Clery Compliance office at 860.486.5610.
+- CSAs generally include individuals with significant responsibility for campus security or student and campus activities. - To report an incident or to learn more about whether you are a CSA, visit publicsafety.uconn.edu/police or call the Clery Compliance office at 860,486.5610.